945 East Paces Ferry Road

 - Is he or she a member in good standing of their State Bar Association and have they ever been disciplined by their State Bar Association?
 A Bar Association is an organization of lawyers.
 Becoming a member of the state bar association is mandatory for the practice of law in many states.
 It is important to know if the attorney is currently in good standing with their State Bar Association and whether they have ever been disciplined by the association.

 - How long has the attorney been practicing law?
 If the facts of your case have the potential for significant litigation, we suggest you consider only attorneys who have practiced law at least 10 years.
 There are many good attorneys who have practiced for a shorter time, but if the case involves significant litigation, we believe 10 years is a minimum for the supervising attorney handling the case.
+This is particularly important when a case involves a complex area of the law, such as a truck accident or work injury claim.
 It is important to understand that it is common for less experienced attorneys to also work on the case, but the supervising attorney should have at least 10 years experience in our opinion.

 - Is the attorney highly rated by independent authorities?
 There are a number of well-respected organizations that rate attorneys, including Martindale-Hubbell, AVVO, Best Lawyers in America, Legal Elite, and Super Lawyers.
 Most of these rating systems are based on the opinions of other attorneys and judges in the community.
 They rate lawyers on factors such as his/her commitment to ethics, legal knowledge, communication skills, and other characteristics common to top attorneys.